 How to seek treatment abroad with prior authorisation

-Apply for prior authorisation from Kela on form Authorisation to obtain treatment outside the country of residence (SV 129e).
+Apply for prior authorisation from Kela on form Authorisation to obtain treatment outside the country of residence (SV 129e, PDF).
 Enclose medical documentation on your illness or the treatment with your application (e.g. treatment record or medical statement).
 Apply for prior authorisation well in advance of seeking treatment.
 Kela needs time to decide on your application because Kela asks the public healthcare provider for a statement on your situation.

 The public healthcare provider should support the granting of authorisation if all the following criteria are met:

 - The treatment is necessary in your case.

 - The treatment you have applied for is included in the treatments provided by the public healthcare system in Finland.

 - It is not possible to arrange treatment for you in Finland within the time limits defined under the waiting times guarantee system.